What Is USCIS Form G-28I?

-In some rare cases, you may need a foreign lawyer to represent you in a case involving the U.S. Department of Homeland Security (DHS) abroad.
-In these instances, you’ll need to submit a completed Form G-28I to U.S. Citizenship and Immigration Services (USCIS).
-This article explains what Form G-28I is and how the U.S. government uses it.
-It also covers who can file it and how to complete it.
+Though it's rare, you may need a foreign lawyer to represent you in a case involving the U.S. Department of Homeland Security (DHS) abroad.
+In these instances, you’ll need to submit a completed Form G-281 to U.S. Citizenship and Immigration Services (USCIS).
+This article explains what Form G-281 and how the U.S. government uses it, who can file it, and how to complete it.

 What Is USCIS Form G-28I?